 Once the bleeding has subsided, remove the gauze or bandages and simply wash with water.
 If you wash with water and soap, ensure the soap is relatively mild and that you wash it out of the wound completely so to prevent irritation to your cut.

 While the majority of minor cuts to your fingers can be cared for in your home, there are times when a cut should be seen by a physician.
-If a cut is especially large, deep, or resulted in part of your finger missing, head to your nearest Urgency Room to be seen quickly by caring and experienced physician.
+If a cut is especially large, deep, or resulted in part of your finger missing, you may need to seek medical attention.
+If you are not sure whether you need further care, and your symptoms are minor, you can get seen by a physician from the comfort of your home with our telehealth service.

 - The cut won’t stop bleeding